mjuchli/damlfs/Readme.md

 The newly created templates `File` and `Directory` with their respective choices can be found under `damlfs-app/daml/Filesystem.daml`.

 Both templates work with a `signatory` *creator* and an `observer` *owner*.
-Hence once the ownership of a directory is passed to another user, the new owner must trust the original creator as this party could archive the contract at any given time.
+Hence, once the ownership of a directory is passed to another user, the new owner must trust the original creator as this party could archive the contract at any given time.

 ### File